 With the proper tools in place, team members can communicate efficiently and effectively with each other, avoiding potential misunderstandings or misalignments that could derail projects.

 To ensure everyone is on the same page, establish regular check-ins and updates through various communication channels.
-This can include daily stand-up meetings, weekly progress reviews, and dedicated communication threads for specific projects.
+This can include daily stand-up meetings, weekly progress reviews, and dedicated chat threads for specific projects.

 3. Focus on Engagement and Shared Goals